UK Stocks-Factors to watch on June 10

-LONDON, June 10 (Reuters) - Britain’s FTSE 100 futures contract edged down 0.1 percent on Wednesday.
+LONDON, June 10 (Reuters) - Britain’s FTSE 100 index is seen opening down by 5 to 12 points, or as much as 0.2 percent lower on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 0.5 percent at 6,753.80 points on Tuesday.